 Since the salary reduction in fiscal year 2012–2013 will be repaid beginning in 2016 or upon separation, days worked will not be reduced when reported and there will be no impact on service credit.
 If an FAS falls within this year, the reduction will have no impact.

-Public Employees Federation (PEF) and Mangerial/Confidential (M/C) Members
+Public Employees Federation (PEF) and Management/Confidential (M/C) Members

 FY 2011–12 and FY 2012–13 Deficit Reduction Plans

 Since the salary reduction for fiscal years 2011–2012 and 2012–2013 will be repaid beginning in 2015 or upon separation, days worked will not be reduced when reported and there will be no impact on service credit.
-If the reduction or repayment periods fall within an FAS calculation, we will attribute the repaid salary to the appropriate time period.
-There will also be no impact on the FAS.
+If the reduction or repayment periods fall within an FAS calculation, we will apply the repaid salary to the appropriate time period, and there will also be no impact on the FAS.